 Mile 3.23 – It’s a Dilly: 35.60027, -118.4969 Class III.
 This is the first significant rapid on the Lower Kern.
 It’s a long, splashy, fun rapid that eventually makes a gentle right-hand turn.
 At the second portion of the rapid stay to the inside corner on the right avoiding the Dilly hole on river left.
 At high flows it’s a 50-50 crashing wave, and as the water drops, it turns into an unrunnable hole.
 At medium flows and lower the hole looks fine but should still be avoided.
-Click here for a detailed description.
+Learn more about It’s a Dilly.

 Mile 3.60 – Private Property: River Left.
 A private beach with a home and barbeque area is located here.

 Mile 3.63 – Oscar’s Nightmare: 35.59926, -118.50182 Class III.
 The river splits into two channels here.
 At higher flows, take the left channel as a skirt line.
 At medium and lower flows, you have to make the move around the large rock island by taking the right channel.
 Be diligent to not have swimmers above this rock island as it is a sieve.
-Click here for a detailed description.
+Learn more about Oscar’s Nightmare.

 Mile 4.28 – Highway 178 Bridge Crossing: 35.59877, -118.51137 From Slippery Rock put-in, this is the second bridge crossing of Highway 178.
 No good access is here but you could scramble to the highway if you need to exit the canyon.
 The next two miles are Class II and III boogie water.

 Mile 5.24 – Pride Rock: 35.59766, -118.5189 River Right.
 If you’ve somehow spaced out and lost count of how many bridges you’ve gone under, this Lion King rock is on river right and is an excellent reference for your location.
-Click here for a detailed description.
+Learn more about Pride Rock.

 Mile 5.38 – Suck Nozzle: 35.59566, -118.5188 Class II.
 At lower flows, Suck Nozzle becomes more pronounced.
 Watch for the center boulder forcing the water to go far left against the shore or far right.
 Take the left option.
 If you take the right slot your tube may get “suck nozzled”.